The College of Human Sciences Career Services office can help you map out your career goals, and prepare you for future opportunities.

-Soon after the student selects a major in the Department of Human Development and Family Studies, the student will become familiar with the breadth and scope of potential internships through discussions with the practicum coordinator and with other HDFS faculty.
+Soon after you select a major in the Department of Human Development and Family Studies, you’ll become familiar with the breadth and scope of potential internships through discussions with the practicum coordinator and with other HDFS faculty.

-- The student is required to initiate contact with the practicum coordinator one (1) semester before the actual internship experience.
+- You are required to initiate contact with the practicum coordinator one (1) semester before the actual internship experience.

-- The student will be responsible for completing, signing and submitting the HDFS 491 Internship Learning Agreement to the practicum coordinator no later than the first week of the internship.
-The completed agreement will include complete contact information for both the student and the site supervisor
+- You will be responsible for completing, signing, and submitting the HDFS 491 Internship Learning Agreement to the practicum coordinator no later than the first week of the internship.
+The completed agreement will include complete contact information for both you and the site supervisor.

-- The student will prepare goals defining expectations of accomplishment during the internship based on the student’s interpretation of the proposed internship in the given setting.
+- You will prepare goals defining expectations of accomplishment during the internship based on your interpretation of the proposed internship in the given setting.
 The goals will be as specific as possible and prepared in the accepted format.
 An example is available from the practicum coordinator.

 - The goals will be discussed with the internship site supervisor before the start of the internship.
 The goals will be submitted to the university practicum coordinator after discussion with the internship site supervisor, no later than the first day of the semester in which the internship starts.

-- The student will provide the internship site and the practicum coordinator with a 1-2 page resume of educational background and previous work experience.
+- You will provide the internship site and the practicum coordinator with a 1-2 page resume of educational background and previous work experience.

-- The student will have an agreement with the internship site concerning a specific work schedule (e.g., number of hours per week).
-Only under unusual circumstances, will the student expect and ask for time off.
-The student must complete 320 hours (8 credits) or 360 hours (9 credits) of work during the internship.
+- You will have an agreement with the internship site concerning a specific work schedule (e.g., number of hours per week).
+Only under unusual circumstances, should you expect and ask for time off.
+You must complete 320 hours (8 credits) or 360 hours (9 credits) of work during the internship.

-- The internship site will spend a considerable amount of time in training and supervising the student’s activities, therefore, the student will be expected to conduct themselves professionally at all times.
+- The internship site will spend a considerable amount of time in training and supervising your activities, therefore, you will be expected to conduct yourself professionally at all times.

-- The student is representing the Department of Human Development and Family Studies, the College of Human Sciences, and Iowa State University at all times.
-Maximum effort is expected.
+- You are representing the Department of Human Development and Family Studies, the College of Human Sciences, and Iowa State University at all times.
+A maximum effort is expected.

-- If the student fails to meet the reasonable expectations of the department and/or the internship site, the internship will be terminated immediately.
+- If you fail to meet the reasonable expectations of the department and/or the internship site, the internship will be terminated immediately.
 Credit will not be given for time spent at the internship.
-The student will take the responsibility for making arrangements to find another internship by working with the practicum coordinator and exploring other available options.
+You will be responsible for making arrangements to find another internship by working with the practicum coordinator and exploring other available options.

-- The student will participate in on-line discussion group activities.
+- You will participate in on-line discussion group activities.
 Written assignments are critical to the internship experience.
 The requirements for all the written assignments will be discussed in HDFS 418B.
-The assignments will be due to the practicum coordinator every week during the internship experience and are expected to reflect careful consideration by the student.
+The assignments will be due to the practicum coordinator every week during your internship experience and are expected to reflect careful consideration by you.

-To enusre appropriate internship placement, the agency must meet the following requirements:
+To ensure appropriate internship placement, the agency must meet the following requirements:

 - Be approved by HDFS Practicum Coordinator

-- Be professionally recognized and competent in the delivery of programs and/or services within child, adult and family services.
+- Be professionally recognized and competent in the delivery of programs and/or services within the child, adult, and family services.